 I have just about finished raising my kids.
+As I take a glance back on parenting practices past, I wonder, what was I thinking?
 My youngest has one foot out the door and only senior year in high school stands in the way of his liberation.
 I know exactly how he feels.
-During my senior year, I put a huge wall calendar on my bedroom wall and crossed off each day with a black X.
+During my senior year, I put a huge wall calendar on my bedroom wall and crossed off each day with an X.

 As if that were not enough, I counted backwards from the day I would leave home so that every morning I could stare at the number of days until my release.
 As a parent I have often thought that my parents must have felt terrible seeing these markings on my calendar, just one step away from a prisoner scratching a tally into the side of her cell wall.